-Table 3.1.
-Basis for Determining Length of a Project's Crediting Period
+Table 3.2.
+Example of the Basis for Determining Length of a Project's Crediting Period

-Basis for Length of Crediting Period

-No Conservation Eas Tonne- Tonne

-Threshold value identified a s the lesser of column A or column B for

-Landowner Class a given forest community (TT) or

-A В Tonne-

-Growth rate Percent of the year (in terms of years) at which CMAI occurs Year (TY)

-Large Private 4% TY

-Other Private or 20/ TY

-Tribal 3% 900/

-Non-Profit or 80% TY

-Government (Non- 2%

-Secured) 8

-, Management Demonstrated to be Consistent with Maintenance

-of Projected Carbon Stock Increases

-Government The lesser of the year at which CMAL occurs or 100 years TT

-(Secured) The lesser of the year at which CMAI occurs or 100 years.

-Conservation Easement with Required RM Terms

-Length of term in conservation easement (with Required RM

-Any Ownership Terms) up to 100 years, assessed at the tonne-year value for

-Class projects with term conserva

-value for projects with perpe
+Landowner Class Basis for Length of Crediting Period in the United States No Conservation E asement with Requisite Terms Threshold value identified B for a given forest comm as the lesser of column A or column unity: A В Growth rate Percent of the year (in terms of years) at which CMAI occurs Large Private 4% 3% 80% Other Private or Tribal Non-Profit or Government (Non- Secured) 13 Management Demonstrated to be Consistent with Maintenance of Projected Carbon Stock Increases Government (Secured) The lesser of the year at which CMAI occurs or 100 years.
+Conservation Easement with Terms in Table 3.1 Any Ownership Class Length of term in conservation specified in Section 3.8.1) uppear value for projects with tonne-tonne value for project easements.
+TY or TT

-A project may record a conservation easement with the Required RM Terms at any time during the crediting period and transition to landowner class with a conservation easement and be awarded the balance of FMUs associated with the landowner class.
-At such a time, the conservation easement baseline documentation must provide evidence that the reforested trees are generally shifting the land cover within the project area back to forest cover.
-The Forest Owner must submit a request to the Reserve for the additional FMUs and include as part of the request evidence for tree survival, a copy of the conservation easement (that complies with the Required RM Terms), and quantification documents, including both original and updated accounting.
+A project may record a conservation easement with the terms in Table 3.1 at any time during the crediting period and be awarded the balance of FMUs associated with the project based on the appropriate conservation easement landowner class within the Reforestation Communities Data File, net of any previously issued FMUs.
+At such a time, the conservation easement baseline documentation (i.e., documents describing the conditions of the subject property at the time the easement is recorded) must provide evidence that the reforested trees are generally shifting the land cover within the project area back to forest cover.

+Following the recordation of the easement, the Forest Owner must submit a request to the Reserve for the additional FMUs and include as part of the request evidence for tree survival, a copy of the conservation easement (that complies with the terms in Table 3.1), and quantification documents, including both original and updated accounting.
+Similarly, a project originally registering as being on privately held land may transfer ownership of the project area to a government agency and be issued credits based on the ownership change, including changing quantification of FMUs to being based on tonne-tonne accounting if documentation is provided demonstrating management consistency with the long-term maintenance of projected carbon stock increases, as described for the "government (secured)" landowner class in Section 3.8.1.